german-one/uni_deque/README.md

 - Find
   - search the index of an element that contains a certain value

 The comments in the first 250 lines of "uni_deque.h" should give you all the information you need to work with the library.
 The "main.c" file contains two examples of how to use the library.
-One for int values and one for null-terminated strings.
+One for long int values and one for null-terminated strings.

 ## A little background information about the implementation